 - a.
 The horse will be scored 10 points for rating, position, stop and holding. - b.
-The horse will be scored 10 points for speed, degree of difficulty, eye appeal and cow sense.
+The horse will be scored 10 points for speed, and degree of difficulty - c.
+Rider may only throw two loops.
+A legal catch is one that the cows head passes through the loop.

-Credits: +Rating and following cow to allow roper the optimum position to rope

-+Stopping hard and staying in the ground during the jerk
+- + Rating and following cow to allow roper the optimum position to rope - + Stopping hard and staying in the ground during the pull